SenseTecnic/wotkit-docs/source/api_v1/api_sensors.rst

 --------------------------------------
 To register multiple sensors, you PUT a list of sensor resources to the url ``/sensors``.

-* The sensor resources is a JSON list of objects as described in Creating/Registering a Sensor.
+* The sensor resources is a JSON list of objects as described in :ref:`create-sensor-label`.
 * Limited to 100 new sensors per call. (subject to change)

 .. list-table::